 Finding a new job or changing careers can seem like an uphill struggle.
 With the right tools and tricks, you’ll find the process easier.
 If you optimise your job hunt, you’ll find jobs easy to find and apply for and ultimately land more interviews.
-To help you with this we’ve put together a few tips to help you land that dream job.
+To help you, QuidMarket, the short term loans specialists, have put together a few tips to help you land that dream job.

 Cast your net wide

 The internet is an incredible resource.
 Job boards, companies, and recruiters all use the internet to find applicants.
 However, with the internet being so accessible employers are often swamped with applicants.
 Many turn to specialist software to sort the wheat from the chaff, or they approach the process with a critical eye cutting out applications that don’t meet their standards.
 Whatever the case, it’s important to apply for as many positions as you can find.
 Cast that net wide!
 By getting your CV in front of as many employers as possible, you will maximise the chance of landing an interview.